Matthew Stockwell

 Practice Overview

-Matthew has extensive involvement in appeals, test cases and declaratory proceedings.
+Matthew has vast experience of appeals, test cases and declaratory proceedings.
 He is often counsel of choice in cases involving novel and developing areas of the law to assist on strategy.
 He relishes the prospect of working collaboratively with other professionals and places particular importance on delivering excellent client care and successful outcomes as part of a team.

 Reported Cases